 Physical, Emotional, Financial, Sexual, Captivity & Attempted Murder

 Patricia 'Trish' McKnight has come from a life filled with torture.
 At just five years old the loved & joyful child she was then changed in an instant as the man her mother chose to marry brutally attacked the little girl with 'Dancing Blue Eyes'.
 She remembers that first attack as if it were yesterday.
 The smell of beer on the monsters breath.
 The thick hands he used to pin her up against the couch.
 Her brother forced to stand on his head in the corner and watch as the monster probed her little body, in her vagina and all over her breasts; forcing his tongue in her mouth causing her to gag as if she wanted to puke.This was his first attack of brutal molestation, but it certainly would not be his last.
 Now he was her 'New Dad' as her mother had said.
 Her child mind couldn't absorb never seeing her father & grandmother again; 'My dad is wonderful, I don't want a new dad!!'
 Her mother never listened to her daughter's little voice again.
 Mother would never say 'I love you' again.
 She would never hug her child again or allow her to snuggle in tight beside her.
 Mother watched as the monster took over complete control of her daughter's life.
-She allowed him to sneak into her room, to come into the bathroom as if the girl needed help to bathe.
+She allowed him to sneak into her room, to come into the bathroom to invade the privacy and the body of her young child..
 Mother allowed him to lay in bed naked with her, and in fact, punished 'Trecia Ann' when she first walked in and found them there in her own bed.
-The monster was completely naked.
-His erection was firm and rubbing against the child's body.
 He was right there and ready to insert, but then suddenly Mother was standing at the door.
-She looked at her daughter, just nine years old, yelled and sent her away for the night.For twelve long years, 'Trecia Ann' as the family called her, would be the trained as their slave.
-She cooked, cared for her younger sister and was the one scrubbed every nook and cranny of the house.
+She looked at her daughter, just nine years old, yelled and sent her away for the night.For twelve long years, 'Trecia Ann' as the family called her, would be trained as their slave.
+She cooked, cared for her younger sister and was the one chosen to scrub every nook and cranny of the house.
 'Trecia Ann' was the one who was forced to answer the ring of his little brass bell.
-She was raped with a his favorite shotgun barrel, handed out as a party favor to the adult men and school mates who attended the marijuana and alcohol filled parties.
+She was raped with a his favorite shotgun barrel, handed out as a party favor.
 Her mother allowed him to take the child on their dates, find her men and teach her how to entice them with her young developing body.
-She was forced to give oral sex, beaten, molested, and tortured by his evil sadistic sexual attacks.
-All of this brutal behavior while her mother, the school officials, the community where they lived for nine consecutive years; all witnessed or took part as she physically rotted away in her mother's refusal to see her own daughter as human.'Trecia Ann' contracted an impetigo like infection which began eating away at her young body at just 12 years old, when she made the choice not to bathe.
+She was forced to give oral sex, beaten, molested, and tortured by his evil and deviate acts.
+All of this brutal behavior while her mother, the school officials, the community where they lived for nine consecutive years; all witnessed or took part as she physically rotted away in her mother's refusal to see her own daughter as human.'Trecia Ann' contracted a skin infection which began eating away at her young body at around 12 years old, this is when she made the choice not to bathe.
 Her home wasn't safe to bathe in because Mother never stopped the monster from trapping the young girl in his favorite room of torture.
-The infection grew worse throughout five years of not bathing.
-The filth crusted around her hairline, knees, ankles, filling every crevice of this beautiful girl's skin.
+The infection grew worse throughout five years of filth encrusted around her hairline, knees, ankles, filling every crevice of this beautiful girl's skin.
 Although the family had the best medical insurance possible, her mother could not be bothered by the disgusting rot of her own child.
 She saw no value in her daughter.
 The child was taught to be an object & a slave; no love or affection would come into her life until she was a grown woman & grandmother.
 This beautiful little girl would grow with a spirit of compassion like no other, despite all of those who let her down and discarded the child as the 'Village Whore' rather than provide any help or hope for rescue.
 The woman she became was trained to tolerate all these evil acts.
 She endured beatings of brutal force, many attempts to take her life.
 The men who came into her world were simply an addition to the monster's torture.
 'Trish' was how she introduced herself now, trying desperately to disengage from the person her parents created.
 She became a mom to three of her own children.
 Sadly, as she went from one abusive relationship to the next, her own children would be trapped to watch as their mother was beaten, thrown, strangled, kicked, punched and threatened many times with weapons of murder.
 'Trish' like many other abused victims, couldn't see then how the violence against her was impacting the lives of her children.
 The phone call came and she broke down in tears, as her youngest went crying to the teacher about the stepfather who was going to 'blow them all away with his rifle'.
 This was it.
 This was her wake up call.
 This is when she knew she had to get them out and end the ongoing cycle of tolerance and acceptance of the many years of crimes she had endured.

 Today this woman has been called a 'Hero' by other survivors.
 She has been called a conqueror over their torture and evil.
 However; Trish is just thankful to be alive.
 'It is by the grace of Creator above' she says that has brought her to this path.
 It is an amazing path for our society and for those who are still trapped in the heavy burden of secrets and shame from the evil inflicted by family & partners.
 There is nothing more evil than what mankind forces on their own children.
 There is nothing more brutal than the mother trapped in the beatings because she cannot afford to escape and if she did, where would she go and how would she support them all?
 This is the life of many still today.
 This is the life children have to face every morning as they wake to prepare for school wondering if anyone will see the bruises from the rape they endured at their own monster's hands the night before.